-Additive: Adds the background and particle colors together.
+Additive: Adds the background and final particle color together.
 This is useful for glow effects, like those you might use for fire or magic spells.

-Subtractive: Subtracts particle colors from the background, which darkens the particles against the background.
+Subtractive: Subtracts the final particle color from the background, which darkens the particles against the background.
 This is useful for foggy effects, like those you might use for steam, or thick black smoke.

-Modulate: Multiplies the material pixels with the background color.
+Modulate: Multiplies the final particle color with the background color.
 This is useful for portals and light-rays.

 |Color Mode||Control how the albedo texture is combined with the particle color.
 The Color Mode options are:

-Multiply: Multiplies the particle color with the particle texture.
+Multiply: Multiplies the particle albedo color with the particle texture.

-Subtractive: Subtracts the particle color from the particle texture.
+Subtractive: Subtracts the particle albedo color from the particle texture.

 See image below table for a demonstration of this effect.